boonebgorges/bbg-record-blog-role-changes/readme.txt

 == Changelog ==

 = 0.4 =
-* Move admin page to Network admin area (under Users menu) (if MS is activated, otherwise - under Tools)
+* Moved admin page to Network admin area (under Users menu) (if MS is activated, otherwise - under Tools)
 * "Delete all records" button in admin area (be careful with it!)
 * Some other minor code changes